 The tall, four-sided rack of books in the Atrium contains recently acquired popular materials in hardcover, including mysteries, thrillers, fantasy, adventure stories, historical novels, literary fiction, and more - plus a wide range of contemporary nonfiction, like memoirs, popular history, and self-help books.

-Books in the Best Sellers collection may be checked out for one week.
-See the library's loan policies page for more details.
+Books in the Best Sellers collection may be checked out for two weeks.

 Several racks of current, popular magazines can be found alongside.
 Although these don't check out, feel free to sit back and relax with a magazine between classes!